framework-one/framework-one.github.io/source/documentation/4.1/developing-applications.markdown

 sharing: false
 footer: true
 ---
-_This is documentation for the upcoming 4.1 release.
-For the current release, see [this documentation](/documentation/)._

 FW/1 is intended to allow you to quickly build applications with the minimum of overhead and interference from the framework itself.
 The convention-based approach means that you can quickly put together an outline of your site or application merely by creating folders and files in the `views` folder.
 As you are ready to start adding business logic to the application, you can add controllers and/or services and domain objects as needed to implement the validation and data processing.

 * Table of Contents